rareagent@work:~$

 • OpenClaw service mesh configuration and egress policy design4–8h

-• NemoClaw configuration YAML and compliance posture selection3–6h
+• NemoClaw configuration review and compliance-control mapping3–6h

 • End-to-end security test: prompt injection, secrets exfiltration, cost ceiling1–2 days